missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

             grep(pattern, file)
 ```

 We can profile this code using the following command.
-Analyzing the output we can see that IO is taking most of the time but compiling the regex also takes a fair amount of time.
-Since the regex need to be compiled just once we can move factor it out of the for.
+Analyzing the output we can see that IO is taking most of the time and that compiling the regex takes a fair amount of time as well.
+Since the regex only needs to be compiled once, we can factor it out of the for.

 ```
 $ python -m cProfile -s tottime grep.py 1000 '^(import|\s*def)[^,]*$' *.py